-We had such an fantastic meal at the Crab & Winkle Restaurant in Whitstable that I wanted to share it amongst friends.
+We had such a fantastic meal at the Crab & Winkle Restaurant in Whitstable that I wanted to share it amongst friends.
 The staff where all friendly and very accommodating considering we had Florence and the pram with us.
-Each dish was absolutely delicious and it was just the fish fix I had be craving.
+Each dish was absolutely delicious and it was just the fish-fix I had been craving.
 Sadly we were not able to visit the fish market as it had long been closed by the time we arrived…but it’s something for us to try next time we go visit.

 The Crab & Winkle Fish & Seafood Restaurant, South Quay, The Harbour, Whitstable, Kent, CT5 1AB (01227 779377).

 I have baked these delicious chocolate brownies countless times using an old recipe my mum shared with me many years ago.
-I’ve even enjoyed them with many a friend or two and colleagues & customers alike.
-I often bake these delicious brownies for customers when I’m delivering SharePoint workshops or deployments, hence they have since become known as SharePoint Brownies!
-Many have asked for me to share recipe, so here it is…
+I’ve even enjoyed them with many a friend, colleagues & customers alike.
+I often bake these delicious brownies for customers when I’m delivering SharePoint and Microsoft 365 workshops or deployments, hence they have since become known as SharePoint Brownies or Microsoft 365 Brownies or simply the mum’s delicious brownies!
+Many have asked for me to share the recipe, so here it is…

 Delicious Brownie Recipe